tinyduel/Yellow/README.md

-# The Aella Project
+# Yellow

-This project is pretty epic
+This project is really needs a documentation